smstuebe/xamarin-forms-formattedtext/README.md

 # xamarin-forms-formattedtext
-Sample app for enabling Cutom fonts on FormattedText on Labels
+Sample app for enabling cutom fonts on FormattedText on Labels.

+Blog post: